Skip to main content

 Items and/or Gear Mentioned in the Video

-The Can you beat this $20 multitool?
-Most can’t. is the clear headline item here — check the Amazon link above for current pricing and availability.
+The Could this be the best pocket knife Nextool has made?
+(K30 Multitool) is the clear headline item here — check the Amazon link above for current pricing and availability.
 Watch the full video for the hands-on breakdown.

 Editor’s Insight